-Iran on Monday rejected as “ridiculous” a US court ruling that the Islamic Republic pay more than $10 billion in compensation over al-Qaeda’s 9/11 attacks.
+Iran rejects as “ridiculous” a US court ruling that the Islamic Republic pay more than $10 billion in compensation over the al-Qaeda-claimed 9/11 attacks.

-“This judgement is so ridiculous… more than ever before, it damages the credibility of the US judicial system,” state television quoted an Iranian foreign ministry spokesman as saying.
+“This judgement is so ridiculous… more than ever before, it damages the credibility of the US judicial system,” state television quotes an Iranian foreign ministry spokesman as saying.

-“We also see the US administration as a partner in such verdicts,” Ansari said.
+“We also see the US administration as a partner in such verdicts,” Ansari says.

-Mohammad Javad Larijani, secretary general of Iran’s High Council for Human Rights, also criticised the ruling.
+Mohammad Javad Larijani, secretary general of Iran’s High Council for Human Rights, also criticizes the ruling.

-“If they (the United States) want to prosecute anyone over the September 11 incident, it should be their allies in the region who created al-Qaeda and funded it,” he said.
+“If they (the United States) want to prosecute anyone over the September 11 incident, it should be their allies in the region who created al-Qaeda and funded it,” he says.